Churanta/Hackverse-4.0/README.md

 - Install the required packages by running the command flutter pub get
 - Connect your mobile device to your computer and enable USB debugging
 - Run the app on your mobile device using flutter run

+## Declaration of project
+We, the development team behind the AR-Based Car Shopping and Visualization App, hereby declare our commitment to creating a high-quality, innovative, and user-friendly app that will provide an enhanced and engaging car shopping experience for users.

+We have built an app to address the inconvenience and lack of engagement that people experience when shopping for cars by providing a more immersive and interactive car shopping experience and by providing detailed information about each car in one place.
+We are proud to introduce our new app, an Augmented Reality (AR)-based car viewing app developed using the Flutter framework.
+Our app aims to provide an enhanced and engaging car shopping experience to users by leveraging the benefits of AR technology.

+Through our app, users can explore cars in a 3D AR environment, which provides a more immersive and interactive way to visualize different car models.
+Additionally, our app simplifies the car shopping process by providing detailed information about each car in one place, including both outer and interior details.

+Our app differs from others because it uses AR technology to view the app, rather than traditional 2D images, which helps attract user attention.
+It is also highly user-friendly, allowing users to make informed decisions about which car best suits their needs.

+Furthermore, our app is the first of its kind, as there are no market competitors that use this technology for displaying different brands and models of vehicles.
+Our app is also designed to provide a more enjoyable and efficient car shopping experience, making it an ideal choice for users looking for a more engaging way to explore cars.

+Our technology stack includes Flutter, Blender, Augmented Reality, and Google AR Core, along with several Flutter packages such as ar_flutter_plugin, path_provider, model_viewer_plus, image_gallery_saver, and camera.

+In summary, our app aims to create a more enjoyable and efficient car shopping experience for users by leveraging the benefits of AR technology, providing detailed information about each car in one place, and being highly user-friendly.
+It is a unique and innovative solution that aids researchers in gaining and learning the most recent car design techniques.

 ## Screenshots